You can fail anywhere. There is no end of ways to fail.

 Or nearly invisible.
 There is the station, after all, and Norbiton Avenue.
 There is a pub called the Norbiton and Dragon (not actually in Norbiton but over the border in Canbury).
 There is a kebab shop called the Norbiton Grill.
 But you will not, in the normal course of things, notice Norbiton, not even if you live here.

 If you ask any resident of Norbiton (can you find one?) where it starts and finishes, what it is, they will not know.
-Back when I had a job a man once stopped his car on the London Road to ask me the way to Norbiton.
+Back when I had a job, a man once stopped his car on the London Road to ask me the way to Norbiton.
 I was bewildered.
 This is it, I said.
-Then I told him where the station was, and he thanked me and drove off, off over the brink of the world.
+Then I told him where the station was, and he thanked me and drove off?

 What was he thinking?
 What could he possibly want?
 (I would add now: How could he see me?
 How did he know we existed?)
 You cannot go there, I should in full honesty have shouted after his disappearing car, because there is no there.